Mitigating the measurement overhead of ADAPT-VQE with optimised informationally complete generalised measurements: Results

 \section{Results}

-In order to test AIM-ADAPT-VQE, we consider a 4-hydrogen chain ${\rm H_4}$ with bond distance $\SI{1.5}{\angstrom}$.
-This provides a good case study, as it is a fairly complex molecule, with non-trivial correlations, so that ADAPT-VQE does not converge in too few iterations.
-The fermionic Hamiltonian is obtained with the EOS-pyscf implementation in Algorithmiq's software framework \emph{Aurora} using STO-3G orbital basis set resulting in four active spatial orbitals.
-It is then mapped into qubit space with JW, BK and JKMN fermion-to-qubit transformations, which results in three different 8-qubit Hamiltonians.
-For JW mapping, the simulations are run with QEB and qubit-ADAPT operator pools, and for BK and JKMN mappings, with spin-dependent fermionic and qubit-ADAPT pools.
-Each QEB gate is implemented with an efficient circuit from Ref.~\cite{Yordanov_2020} leading to a decrease in CNOT count.
+In order to test AIM-ADAPT-VQE, we consider a 4-hydrogen chain ${\rm H_4}$ with bond distance $\SI{1.5}{\angstrom}$ and dinitrogen ${\rm N_2}$ with equilibrium bond distance $\SI{1.098}{\angstrom}$.
+These are good case studies, as they are fairly complex molecules, with non-trivial correlations, so that ADAPT-VQE does not converge in too few iterations.

+The fermionic Hamiltonians are obtained with the EOS-pyscf implementation in Algorithmiq's software framework \emph{Aurora} using STO-3G orbital basis set resulting in four and six active spatial orbitals, respectively.

+The ${\rm H_4}$ fermionic Hamiltonian is then mapped into qubit space with JW, BK and JKMN fermion-to-qubit transformations, which results in three different 8-qubit Hamiltonians.
+For ${\rm N_2}$, only JW mapping is used, which results in a 12-qubit Hamiltonian.
+For ${\rm H_4}$ with JW mapping, the simulations are run with QEB and qubit-ADAPT operator pools, and for BK and JKMN mappings, with spin-dependent fermionic and qubit-ADAPT pools.
+For ${\rm N_2}$, the spin-dependent fermionic pool is used.

+Each spin-dependent fermionic and QEB gate with JW mapping is implemented with an efficient circuit from Ref.~\cite{Yordanov_2020} leading to a decrease in CNOT count.
 Spin-dependent fermionic operators for BK and JKMN mappings are implemented with the operator evolution in \emph{Qiskit} \cite{Qiskit} with one Trotter step.
 Each of the blocks in the Trotter approximation and the gates from qubit-ADAPT pool are implemented by \emph{Qiskit}, resulting in the usual exponential map circuit containing staircase-like sequences of CNOT gates.

 As previously explained, in this work, we focus on the ADAPT-VQE operator selection cost.
 Therefore, in order to avoid the computational cost of simulating the intermediate ansatz optimisation steps with shot noise, the ansatz is optimised with exact simulations where the state vector is used to compute expectation values (in the following, we will refer to this kind of simulations as ``statevector'' simulations for conciseness) using the L-BFGS-B optimiser \cite{Zhu1997}.
 To improve the speed and precision of the gradient calculations, the analytic gradient method introduced in the Supplementary Information of Ref.~\cite{Grimsley2019} is used.
 All ansatz parameters are optimised after each AIM-ADAPT-VQE iteration.
 Once the ansatz parameters are optimised, we perform the IC measurements to determine the next operator to be added with AIM-ADAPT-VQE, and record the number of measurements needed.
 The simulations presented in this paper have been obtained with the implementation of AIM-ADAPT-VQE in \emph{Aurora}.